LLNL/SSAPy/JOSS/paper.md

 This work was performed under the auspices of the U.S.
 Department of Energy by Lawrence Livermore National Laboratory (LLNL) under Contract DE-AC52-07NA27344.
-The document number is LLNL-JRNL-XXXX and the code number is LLNL-CODE-862420.
+The document number is LLNL-JRNL-871602-DRAFT and the code number is LLNL-CODE-862420.
 SSAPy was developed with support from LLNL's Laboratory Directed Research and Development Program under projects 19-SI-004 and 22-ERD-054.

 # References